If Islam was explained to me in a pub

-If it had not been for the Jews of Medina who intervened to shelter Muhammad who was on the run from his Meccan kin who wanted to kill him for promoting what they considered a hateful intolerant religion, Islam would have been literally dead on arrival.
+Uzza: In Medina lived three Jewish tribes.
+The Jews of Medina were a wealthy, prosperous community.
+They were also considered the intellectual class of the city.
+If it had not been for the Jews of Medina who intervened to shelter Muhammad, who was on the run from his Meccan kin who wanted to kill him for promoting what they considered a hateful intolerant religion, Islam would have been literally dead on arrival.

-Gerry: Were these the same Jews the Prophet said stones would betray their presence so that the Muslims could kill them?
+Gerry: Were these the same Jews about whom the Prophet said stones would betray their presence so that the Muslims could kill them?

 Archie: [under his breath] And I thought a talking sponge was a bit of a stretch.